I’ve been using Dvorak(alternative of QWERTY) for a year by now and here are my personal pros and cons of Dvorak as a programmer.

 Such accidents are something you have to cope with.

 When I was first learning Dvorak I thought I could go back and forth to QWERTY like a bilingual, but I was wrong.
-You forget QWERTY once you are adapted to Dvorak for the first time!
+You forget QWERTY once you are adapted to Dvorak!
 It takes practice to bring QWERTY back to your muscle memory again.
 I know it sounds crazy.
 How could you forget something you’ve been doing for a lifetime?
 It was mind blowing when I first found out myself being completely unable to type english in QWERTY.

 Here’s my story.
 I once had to take a upcoming test.
 The test was taken on a dedicated computer so I had to use QWERTY.
 I thought I was fully prepared for the test so I wasn’t worried at all until I decided to take a mock test a week before the actual test and find out that I forgot how to type.
 I practiced QWERTY over the entire week and finally could type in QWERTY just fast enough to take a test.